-International relations, comparative politics, political violence and mass killing; internal conflict; international security; international political economy; undergraduate and graduate quantitative methods
+International relations; civil war; political violence and mass killing; environmental politics; international security; quantitative research methods

 Graduate Classes Taught